shopware/docs/guides/plugins/plugins/storefront/remove-unnecessary-js-plugin.md

 ## Prerequisites

+This guide just requires you to have a running plugin installed, e.g. our plugin from the [plugin base guide](./../plugin-base-guide.md).

-While this is not mandatory, having read the guide about adding custom javascript plugins beforehand might help you understand this guide a bit further:
+While the following is not mandatory, having read the guide about [adding custom javascript plugins](./add-custom-javascript.md) beforehand might help you understand this guide a bit further.

-{% page-ref page="./add-custom-javascript.md" %}

-Other than that, this guide just requires you to have a running plugin installed, e.g. our plugin from the plugin base guide:

-{% page-ref page="./../plugin-base-guide.md" %}

 ## Unregistering Javascript Plugin